-If you’re not a fan of snow, Charlotte might just be your warm-weather oasis!
-Temperature averages are between 42 and 79 degrees, and the area sees more rain than snow during the winter, so it’s a great home for anyone who prefers mild weather.
+If you’re not a fan of snow, this North Carolina city might just be your warm-weather oasis!
+Temperature averages are between 42 and 79 degrees, and the area sees more rain than snow during the winter, so it’s a great home for anyone who prefers a mild climate.
 One thing to keep in mind, though, is that Charlotte—like many cities in the South—gets incredibly hot and muggy in the summer and fall.
 Be sure to stay hydrated!

 Down Is Up in Charlotte

 When you move to Charlotte, you may hear people talking about Uptown when referring to what other cities would call their “Downtown” area.
 According to local historians, it’s referred to this way because two 19th century trading paths met in this area, which was also the highest elevation point, and Charlotte grew from there.
 In the 1970s, Charlotte’s City Council declared the shopping and entertainment district “Uptown Charlotte,” and the name has stuck ever since.
 So just remember—in Charlotte, down is up!